andvg3/LSDM/README.md

 ```
 python test_contactformer.py ../data/proxd_valid/ --load_model ../training/contactformer/model_ckpt/best_model_recon_acc.pt --model_name contactformer --fix_ori --test_on_valid_set --output_dir PATH_OF_OUTPUT
 ```
-The above command tests ContactFormer on the validation split of PROXD dataset.
+The above command tests ContactFormer on the validation split of PRO-teXt dataset.
 The first argument is location of the validation set folder.
 `--model_name` is an arbitrary name you can set for disguishing the model you are testing.
 It can also help you pinpoint the location of the test result